jspotten/cs324-labs/09b-hw-http/README.md

  6. How does the client know when it has received the entire response body?

  7. How does the client know the type of the content returned by the server, so that it (the client) can render it properly?
-Hint: it is _not_ by the file extension specified in the path (if any).

  8. For URL (a), what type of content is returned in the response body?